everactive/dataservices-sample-client/README.md

 `GET /health` - Returns a simple 200 status code if the application is running successfully.

-To prevent invalid requests to the webhook application, the POST and GET / endpoints require a header `x-api-key` for authorization.
+**Authorization:** To prevent invalid requests to the webhook application, the POST and GET / endpoints require a header `x-api-key` for authorization.
 The value for this header is set via the `API_KEY` environment variable in the docker-compose.yml file.
 It is set to `secret_key` by default.
 All requests to these two endpoints must include the `x-api-key` header with the correct value or a 401 status code will be returned.

+**Duplicate Entries:** In some circumstances, it's possible for webhook publishers to send duplicate entries to webhook receivers.
+This app will return a 200 status code whenever it receives a duplicate entry, but it will not store the duplicate reading in the `sensor_readings` table.
+If the webhook receiver receives some other error from the postgres database, it will return a 400 status code to the webhook publisher.

-When running locally, the webhook is not a secure connection, it is http.
-The Everactive webhook subscription requires an https connection.
-To expose the local application and provide a secure connection we recommend using [localtunnel](https://www.npmjs.com/package/localtunnel).
+**HTTPS:** When running locally, the webhook is exposed as an HTTP connection.
+Everactive's webhook publishers require HTTPS connections to all webhook receivers.
+To expose the local application to the public internet and provide a secure HTTPS connection, we recommend using [localtunnel](https://www.npmjs.com/package/localtunnel).

 ## Timescale Postgres

 A Timescale postgres instance is used to store the sensor readings in a Timescale hypertable, `sensor_readings`.

 The database exposes port 4441 to connect using a Postgres client.
 The docker-compose.yml file sets the postgres user / password to postgres / postgres.
-If modified, the grafana and node database connection values must also be modified.
+If modified, the Grafana and Node database connection values must also be modified.

 The table is created when the container is started.
 The table creation sql can be found in the `./timeseries-db/initdb.d/create_tables.sql` script.